Login / Register

 On the status of Clifton’s Cafeteria: “It’s in escrow right now.
 We’ve met with the new owners.
 They get it.
 They know what they are buying.”

-Diane Keaton on Los Angeles architecture: “All of L.A. means so much to me.
+On Los Angeles architecture: “All of L.A. means so much to me.
 I’m in love with Los Angeles—this place that has always looked toward the future, with this Wild West mentality.
 It’s fascinating that we’ve got all these milestones of the future that are now part of the past.

 “L.A. is also my own personal history.
 I grew up in Highland Park—my father worked for the Department of Water and Power.
 I remember going to Angels Flight with my dad, seeing City Hall and so many other landmarks.
 It was like a fantasy come true to see these extraordinary buildings.
 And, of course, the Ambassador Hotel.
 My mother was crowned Miss Los Angeles by Art Linkletter at the Ambassador.
 The loss of that building had a deep personal meaning for me.